LDP to call for economic security promotion law

 Besides the economic security promotion law, strategies for each region and sector should be established, it says.

-The report says that Japan should strengthen its collaboration with other countries in order to fortify its information-gathering capabilities, including seeking to join the Five Eyes, a framework for sharing sensitive information among the United States, Britain, Canada, Australia and New Zealand.
+The report says that Japan should strengthen its collaboration with other countries in order to fortify its information-gathering capabilities, including seeking to join the Five Eyes, a framework for sharing sensitive information among the United States, the U.K., Canada, Australia and New Zealand.

 Japan needs to aggressively invest its resources in research and development on sixth-generation, or 6G, new cutting-edge wireless communications technology in cooperation with Western countries, with the aim of rolling out the world's first 6G products and having them adopted as international standards, the report says.